vini-torino/ssh-hunter/README.md

 	ssh-hunter [host]

-This a lab experiment only, don't use this script for evil.
+This is a lab experiment only, don't use this script for evil.

-Changing your ssh port is not secure at all.
+Also keep in mind that changing your ssh port is not as secure as you may think.

 Always disable password auth and use ssh private and pubkey insted.